 An RSO may develop its own standards and procedures, including adopting procedures and standards from contractors.
-In such cases, the RSO must have a documented process on how they determined the appropriateness of those standards to their railway operation, with consideration given to current industry standards.
+In such cases, the RSO must have a documented process on how it determined the appropriateness of those standards to its railway operation, with consideration given to current industry standards.

 Contractors must ensure compliance with rail safety requirements set out by the RSO in their contract.
 Additionally, section 133 of the RSNL allows the Regulator to audit third parties engaged by a rail transport operator to undertake railway operations on their behalf.
 The contractor’s employees who are engaged in rail safety work will have obligations under RSNL, as may the contractor itself.

-Contractors will also need to ensure compliance with the RSO’s requirements in relation to fatigue management, health and fitness, and drug and alcohol management, in addition to any internal process they may have.
+Contractors will also need to ensure compliance with the RSO’s requirements in relation to fatigue management, health and fitness, and drug and alcohol management, in addition to any internal process it may have.

 This means that appropriate documentation must be maintained to ensure that a designer, manufacturer etc. can demonstrate they have exercised this duty.
 This includes the design, installation and commissioning of the kit installed on road vehicles to allow them to operate as an RRV.